Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 }
 ```

 As you can see, Sprache already provides `Parse.DecimalInvariant` out of the box, which we can use to match a number.
-Since that returns `Parser<string>` as it parses the text that represents the number, we need to transform it to `double` first and then to our `JsonNumber` object.
+Since that returns `Parser<string>` as it parses the text that represents the number, we need to transform it to a `double` first and then to our `JsonNumber` object.

-The `Select` method here works quite similarly to LINQ's `Select` — it lazily transforms the underlying value of the container into a different shape.
+The `Select(...)` method here works quite similarly to LINQ's `Select(...)` — it lazily transforms the underlying value of the container into a different shape.
 This lets us map raw character sequences into more complex higher-level domain objects.

-By the way, types that have a `Select` operation (or more colloquially known, "map" operation) are called "functors".
+By the way, types that have a `Select(...)` operation (or more colloquially known, a "map" operation) are called "functors".
 As you can see, they are not limited to collections (i.e. `IEnumerable<T>`) but can also be containers with a single value, just like our `Parser<T>` here.

 With that out of the way, let's proceed to `JsonString`: